AnonymousXC/Amazon-App-For-PC/README.md

 As Its been about 2 years while I am coding with zero results so, I thought to give it a try. \
 I hope u liked it.

+## Plans
+If the response is positive. \
+Then, I would like to add
+- Custom Title Bar
+- Better Security
+- And, many more things.